gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 ### Steady-State Errors
 - difference input and output as t --> infinity
+- typically have to make tradeofdds between desired transient, steady-state and stability specifications

 #### Test Inputs
-- can have step, ramp or parabola
+- can have step, ramp or parabola for evaluation steady state error
+- choose based on application
 - find out if its accelerating (1/s^2), at constant velocity (1/s) or stationary (1)
 - step: pretty simple, going from point A to B
 - ramp would be used for vehicles?